Memphis, Tennessee Page7

 Vicksburg Campaign Panoramas

-(8-2007) Desoto Park (site of Fort Pickering) with its two Indian Mounds.
+(8-2007) Enlarge Desoto Park (site of Fort Pickering) with its two Indian Mounds.
 During the Civil war they hollowed out the mounds and mounted artillery on top of them, and stored ammunition in the little bricked bunker in the photo, dug into the side of the mound

 (8-2007) Site of Fort Pickering